Shreya-gaur/Shreya-gaur.github.io/about.md

 <style>body {text-align: justify}</style>

 Hey there!
 My name is Shreya Gaur and I am currently a student at Purdue University in West Lafayette Indiana.
 I am doing my masters in Electrical and Computer Engineering.
 Before coming to Purdue, I got my Bachelor's in Electronics and Communication Engineering from SSN College of Engineering, Tamil Nadu, India and then worked for an year in Deloitte USI.

-You are currently viewing my website.
-I elaborate on my work and studies at university here and share my the knowledge that I have gained, in hopes that someone may find it useful.
-You can also find more information about my credentials here.

-During my career and studies at SSN, I had the opportunity to work with the following organisations.
+You can find more information about my credentials on this website.
+During my career and studies at SSN, I had the opportunity to work with the organisations mentioned on this page.
 I worked on independent projects in each of these places and learned a lot.

+In the Blogs Section, I elaborate on my work and studies at SSN and Purdue University.
+I share the knowledge that I have gained in hopes that someone may find it useful.

 #### 2019